steuernb/NLR-Annotator/readme.md

 This branch has an updated version of NLR-Parser.
 Now this should be compatible with up-to-date meme-suite versions.
 However, this is not fully tested yet.
 It should work but please let me know if you find any issues.

+There is a sequence file for testing NLR-Parser: [Rgenes.CDS.fasta](https://github.com/steuernb/NLR-Annotator/blob/nlr_parser3/Rgenes.CDS.fasta).
+(Please note that these sequences are CDS of NLR genes.
+This is for testing NLR-Parser only!)

 ## Introduction
 NLR-Annotator is a tool to annotate loci associated with NLRs in large sequences.